How to buy Cellmid (CDY) shares

 Cellmid share price volatility

-Cellmid Limited, a life sciences company, researches, develops, and commercializes diagnostic and therapeutic products for cancer and various chronic inflammatory conditions in Australia, the United States, and Japan.
-The company offers midkine, a driver and modulator of inflammatory diseases, including chronic inflammatory diseases and cancer; and focuses on blocking midkine, a protein for autoimmune disorders, chronic inflammation, osteoporosis, cardiovascular diseases, cancer, and neurodegenerative diseases.
-It also develops and sells over-the-counter products; and a range of FGF5 inhibitor hair growth products under the evolis, evolis Professional, Lexilis Hybrid, Jo-Ju RED, and Lexilis BLACK brands.
-In addition, the company sells SARS-CoV-2 antibody kits and PCR tests.
-It markets its products through retailers and wholesalers, as well as through a direct-to-consumer e-commerce platform.
+Cellmid Limited, a consumer health company, develops, manufactures, and markets anti-aging products for hair, skin, and wellbeing in Australia, the United States, China, and Japan.
+It develops and sales FGF5 inhibitor hair health and hair growth products under the evolis, evolis Professional, Lexilis Hybrid, Jo-Ju RED, and Lexilis BLACK brands.
+In addition, the company markets its products through retailers and wholesalers, as well as through a direct-to-consumer, e-commerce platform.
 Cellmid Limited was incorporated in 2004 and is based in Sydney, Australia.

 Frequently asked questions